networkx/networkx/doc/source/reference/api_1.9.rst

   To recover the earlier behavior, use :samp:`list(connected_components(G))`.

 * JSON helpers in the JSON graph package (:samp:`networkx.readwrite.json_graph`) are removed.
-Use functions from the standard library (e.g., `json.dumps`) instead.
+Use functions from the standard library (e.g., :samp:`json.dumps`) instead.

 * Support for Python 3.1 is dropped.
 Basic support is added for Jython 2.7 and IronPython 2.7, although they remain not officially supported.